googleapis/cloud-bigtable-clients-test/docs/test_proxy.md

 are:

 *   `CloseClient()` makes the client not accept new requests.
-For inflight requests, the desirable result is that they are not cancelled (Different client libraries may have discrepancy here).
+For inflight requests, the desirable result is that they are not cancelled.
+If your client does not support closing client, then you can implement the method as no-op; If your client will cancel inflight requests on closing, then please document the behavior clearly, and skip the relevant tests in your continuous integration.
-*   `RemoveClient()` removes the client object from the map/hash/dict, so proxy user can no longer see the object. `RemoveClient()` is expected to be called after `CloseClient()` to avoid resource leak.
+*   `RemoveClient()` removes the client object from the map/hash/dict, so that the proxy user can no longer see the object. `RemoveClient()` should be called after `CloseClient()`.